Introduction: Tools + Materials

 I recommend this machine because it's ready to use right out of the box using very simple software.
 It's the right mix of affordability, build volume, and user-friendliness.

-Go to the Glossary for more info on the Dremel and other 3D printer options.
+Go to my 3d Printer Guide for more info on the Dremel and other 3D printer options.

 Printrbot Play ($400)